 Ventilator dependent spinal cord injury patients.
 The referral process for patients on ventilators is the same as other patients with spinal cord injury.

 All referrals are discussed and fed back to the MDT each Monday.
 Planning for admission of all new referrals takes place at this meeting.
 Priority of patient admission is given by date of referral and the specific bed required.

 Once accepted to await a spinal rehab bed, ongoing MDT outreach support will continue until the person is admitted.

-Referrals from non-English NHS trusts should be made via fax on 01704 704358 using the referral pro forma.
+Referrals from non-English NHS trusts, from elsewhere in the UK or abroad should be made via fax on 01704 704358 using the pro forma link below.
 This form should be used for traumatic and non-traumatic referrals.